Four public & stakeholder engagement sessions will take place in St Annes town centre on the following dates:

 Yes, Garden Street will reopen for one way traffic travelling from St Annes Road West to St George’s Road.

-Yes it is currently the intention that on-street parking will be available on one side of Garden Street.
-Traffic regulation orders will be proposed over the next few months and residents and businesses will be able to comment on these proposals through official Lancashire County Council consultations.
+Yes, it is currently the intention that on-street parking will be available on one side of Garden Street.

 The current designs for Garden Street include for improvements to pavements and lighting.

 For health and safety reasons the developer for this project has indicated that they do not wish to see signage erected on the compound hoarding.
-Fylde Council are working with businesses on Garden Street to produce signage that can assist in indicating to users of St Annes Road West that businesses on Garden Street are open as usual.
+Fylde Council has produced a sign indicating to users of St Annes Road West that businesses on Garden Street are open as usual.

 You can contact the team on regenprojects@fylde.gov.uk or alternatively you can contact customer services on 01253 658658.